TrutzX/moodle-filter_newwindowicon/README.md

 New Window Icon is a Moodle filter that appends the Font Awesome external link icon to links that open in a new window.
 It also inserts the necessary HTML for accessibility as described by [Font Awesome Accessibility Documentation](https://fontawesome.com/v5/docs/web/other-topics/accessibility).

+Addon to the original one: Also it is translated to german and show a tooltip.

 # Installation

 1. Download the plugin and extract into *filter/newwindowicon*.